ohio-coder/chapter8_forms/README.md

-# Made a basic flask prohect with forms
+# Made a basic flask project with forms

 ## what i learned